5 Ways to Shop & Gift Local This Holiday Season

 It’s now easy to shop local, show your LI pride, and not have to leave the comfort of your pjs.
 The world wide web is also an avenue to shop hyper local and support businesses that either choose to be online or are too small to have a retail space of their own.

 Sites like Etsy or new online based shops like www.locaLIbred.com bring the craftsmanship of local makers to your front door with the ease of a few clicks. locaLI bred showcases locally sourced goods (edible and non-edible) from the Island’s best makers and artisans.
-We like to say it’s “Long Island in a Box,” and offers a simple, time saving way to send a gift online while supporting our local community.
-Our gift boxes, subscription boxes, and marketplace offer memorable curated gift options, at an array of prices (from $10 to $225), delivered with a handwritten note to your recipient’s door anywhere in the U.S..
+A locaLI bred purchase is like “Long Island in a Box,” and offers a simple, time saving way to send a gift online while supporting the local community. locaLI bred gift boxes, subscription boxes, and marketplace offer memorable curated gift options, at an array of prices (from $10 to $225), delivered with a handwritten note to your recipient’s door anywhere in the U.S..
 It doesn’t get much easier to gift local this year!

 Everyone, especially teachers, knows the deal.
 If you receive an envelope this holiday season there is a 99.9% chance there’s a coffee gift card inside.
-Instead of the usual, why not show a little extra local love this season, and woo your recipient with a “real” beverage break gift card to a local brewery such as Six Harbors Brewing Company in Huntington Village.
+Instead of the usual, why not show a little extra local love this season, and woo your recipient with a “real” beverage break gift card to a local brewery.
 While you’re dealing out the cards, perhaps pick up some that create a theme of sorts, such as a “night out”.
-Along with the brewery, include a gift card to a locally owned restaurant and top it off with one to the new Nitro Space ice cream spectacle for dessert.
+Along with the brewery, include a gift card to a locally owned restaurant and top it off with one to a cool dessert location.
 A fun way to give a gift recipient the nudge they need for a fun night out on the town.

 5. Share a taste of local goods

 The holidays are synonymous with baked goods- making them, eating them and (of course) sharing them.
-Kerber’s was founded from owner, Nick Voulgaris III, nostalgia for what the farm meant to his happy holiday memories as a child.
+A local baked good selection or item is more personal than sending a gift basket from a large company.
+A Huntington favorite, Kerber’s was founded from owner, Nick Voulgaris III, nostalgia for what the farm meant to his happy holiday memories as a child.
 So, Kerber’s continues to bring those joyous memories in the form of delicious pies, jams and cookie jars.
-Head to the farm nestled right off Pulaski in Huntington, or online to pre-order their famed pies to impress guests for Thanksgiving.
-While you’re there pick up a Homemade Apple Pie Kit crate to gift, or to bake to bring to holiday festivities.
+Head to the farm nestled right off Pulaski in Huntington to get boxed gift sets.